bbgit/bbgit.github.io/README.md

-### Conditions as of September 6, 2025 at 3:43:23 PM CDT
+### Conditions as of September 6, 2025 at 3:48:42 PM CDT

 Temperature: 61.00 &deg;F

 Feels like: 61.00 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: N
+Wind Direction: NE

 Windspeed: 0.0 mph